tjingsheng/tp/docs/UserGuide.md

 - you wish to add a partner course that is not preloaded in SEPlendid.

 <box type="warning" icon=":exclamation:" icon-color="red">
-    Warning: You are unable to add a partner course if the university does not exist in SEPlendid.
+    <b>Warning:</b> You are unable to add a partner course if the university does not exist in SEPlendid.
 </box>

 **Format**: `partnercourse add [university] [partnercode] [partnername] [units] [description]`